IEA-Task-43/digital_wra_data_standard/README.md

 ## Dissemination
 The Task 43 team is actively working to disseminate information and improve user experience.
-The [Wiki](https://github.com/IEA-Task-43/digital_wra_data_standard/wiki) tab in this GitHub repository is the starting point to learn more via tutorials, recorded presentations and more.
+The [Wiki](https://github.com/IEA-Task-43/digital_wra_data_standard/wiki) tab in this GitHub repository is the starting point to learn more via tutorials, recorded presentations, videos and more.

 <br>